ConductorOne/baton-mysql/README.md

   -h, --help                       help for baton-mysql
-      --log-format string          The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string           The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --skip-database strings      Skip syncing privileges from these databases ($BATON_SKIP_DATABASE) -v, --version                    version for baton-mysql
+      --log-format string          The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string           The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning               This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --skip-database strings      Skip syncing privileges from these databases ($BATON_SKIP_DATABASE) -v, --version                    version for baton-mysql